 Loose leaf tea and coffee grounds CAN be disposed into the FOGO bin (EPA NSW 2024).

-Every home in the Wagga Wagga City Council Local Government Area was should have a FOGO kitchen caddy.
+Every home in the Wagga Wagga City Council Local Government Area is provided with a FOGO kitchen caddy.
 If your home doesn’t have one, or if you need a new one, please contact Council via:

 - Email council@wagga.nsw.gov.au